ALTERNATIVE WAYS TO DISCOVER ST HELENA | Sharon Henry

 St James Church and Time Machine

-The door to St James’ is always open.
-It is believed to be the oldest Anglian church in the southern hemisphere, built in 1774.
+The door to St James’ church is always open.
+St James’ is believed to be the oldest Anglian church in the southern hemisphere, built in 1774.
 The church welcomes visitors for a browse or quiet reflection.
 Up inside the belfry lives a 232-year-old clock commissioned by the English East India Company in 1786.
 Listen for the chimes of the 146-year-old bell.
 It is a cousin of London’s original ‘Big Ben’ (the one that cracked.)
 Both bells were cast by the foundry of John Warner & Sons.
 St James’ bell remains intact and still rings true!

 Details: Access to the belfry is not permitted.
 There is a donation box near the main entrance.